paulm17/raikou/README.md

 Mantine 6 with CSS-in-JS allowed for styles to be adjacent to the component it was styling.
 However with Mantine 7 styling has switched to CSS Modules.
 Many in the industry see CSS Modules as a step backwards and I (the fork author) share this sentiment.
-Therefore forking the project to integrate tailwind was the obvious choice.
+Therefore forking the project to integrate unocss was the obvious choice.

 The project was conceived with these 4 long-term goals: